opentx/lua-reference-guide/lcd/drawPoint.md

-Draws a single pixel at (x,y) position
+Draw a single pixel at (x,y) position

 @status current Introduced in 2.0.0